chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `REQ_PWD_LEVEL` request message, which is sent by the iChen&reg; 4.1 Server when a connected controller attempts to authenticate and authorize a user password.
+This class implements the `REQ_PWD_LEVEL` request message, which is sent by the iChen® 4.1 Server when a connected controller attempts to authenticate and authorize a user password.

 The client should respond with a [`OperatorInfoMessage`](#operatorinfomessage) message.

 ### Properties